 A successful fresh start in the country of origin:

 The programme operates advisory centres for jobs, migration and reintegration in the countries of origin together with national partner institutions.
-There are currently centres in Afghanistan, Albania, Egypt, Ghana, Iraq, Kosovo, Morocco, Nigeria, Pakistan, Senegal, Serbia and Tunisia.
+There are currently centres in Albania, Egypt, Ghana, Iraq, Kosovo, Morocco, Nigeria, Pakistan, Senegal, Serbia and Tunisia.
 An advisory centre in The Gambia is planned.

 The centres are aimed not only at returnees from Germany and third countries, but also at internally displaced persons and the local population.
 They offer individual advice on the social and professional prospects in the country concerned and provide interested parties with training courses, vocational skills development and psychosocial support services, with which they can improve their opportunities on the labour market.